 SpaceX launches Falcon Heavy rocket with 24 satellites

-REUTERS: SpaceX launched its Falcon Heavy rocket on Tuesday from Kennedy Space Center in Florida, carrying 24 experimental satellites in what Elon Musk's rocket company called one of the most difficult launches it has attempted.
+MIAMI: SpaceX launched its Falcon Heavy rocket on Tuesday (Jun 25) from Kennedy Space Center in Florida, carrying 24 experimental satellites in what Elon Musk's rocket company called one of the most difficult launches it has attempted.

 The boosters separated safely and the craft began its six-hour mission to deploy the satellites.